echinopscis/echinopscis.github.io/pages/installation-windows.md

 toc: true
 ---

 1. Download Obsidian.
-The site will detect you operating system and suggest a download appropriately
+The site will detect your operating system and suggest a download appropriately
 ![Obsidian download page](/assets/images/install-01.png)

 1. Download the echinopscis sample vault